Payroll expense tax

 The payroll expense tax can be paid electronically or manually.
 FileLocal is the online tax filing portal for the City of Seattle.
 This is the same portal many taxpayers currently use to file and pay a variety of other Seattle business taxes, including B&O, Commercial Parking, Admissions, etc. Manual forms can be completed and mailed to the address provided on the back of the form.
 Returns are not deemed filed until both tax filing and payment are received.

 The preferred method of filing this tax is electronically, using FileLocal.
-Download a paper tax form here.
+If you must use a paper form, use the appropriate form below:

 Payroll expense means compensation paid in Seattle to employees.
 Compensation has the same meaning for purposes of the payroll expense tax as it does for the Washington State Family and Medical Leave program.
 Compensation includes all payments for personal services, including commissions and bonuses and the cash value of all earnings paid in any medium other than cash.